Chartered Scientist (CSci)

 Applicants need to demonstrate their competence across five areas by providing examples from your working life, usually within the last five years.
 You will also need to provide professional references that can vouch for your knowledge and experience.
 You are then assessed, either on paper or in a face to face interview, depending on which Licensed Professional Body you are a member of.

 An applicant for Chartered Scientist will need to explain how they meet the below competences.
-Guidance is available.
+Guidance is available, please check our Useful Information, or contact us here.

 - Use specialist experiential knowledge and broader scientific understanding to optimise the application of existing and emerging science and technology.